Sharp multiple testing boundary for sparse sequences: Sharp boundaries: beta-min condition and Gaussian noise

 The result continues to hold if $b=b_n\to +\infty$ or $b=b_n\to -\infty$. \end{theorem}

-Since Theorem~\ref{thm-adapt-r} shows that the (sparsity preserving) $\ell$-value and BH procedures have an FNR suitably upper-bounded, these procedures both achieve the bound \eqref{equ:FNRminimax}, under polynomial sparsity \eqref{polspa} for the BH procedure (note that the bound \eqref{equ:FNRminimax} trivially holds for any procedure in the case $b=b_n\to-\infty$).
+Since Theorem~\ref{thm-adapt-r} shows that the (sparsity preserving) $\ell$-value and BH procedures have their FNR suitably upper bounded, these procedures both achieve the bound \eqref{equ:FNRminimax}, under polynomial sparsity \eqref{polspa} for the BH procedure (note that the bound \eqref{equ:FNRminimax} trivially holds for any procedure in the case $b=b_n\to-\infty$).

-Theorem~\ref{thm-notrade} sharpens the findings of Theorem~\ref{thmgeneric} by stating that the combined risk $\fr$ can in fact be replaced by the FNR (i.e. the type II error) only, if one is willing to restrict slightly the class of multiple testing procedures to $\vphi$'s that do not often reject more than $B_ns_n$ hypotheses, where $B_n$ is permitted to tend to infinity at some rate specified above.
-Some intuition behind this result is given in Section~\ref{sec:simu} (in particular, see Figure \ref{fig:mFDRvsFNR}).
+Theorem~\ref{thm-notrade} sharpens the lower bounds of Theorem~\ref{thmgeneric} by stating that the combined risk $\fr$ can in fact be replaced by the FNR (i.e. the type II error) only, if one is willing to restrict slightly the class of multiple testing procedures to $\vphi$'s that do not often reject more than $B_ns_n$ hypotheses, where $B_n$ is permitted to diverge at some rate specified above.
+Some intuition behind this result is given in Section~\ref{sec:simu} (in particular, see the discussion of Figure~\ref{fig:mFDRvsFNR}).

+This phenomenon of dominating FNR is a novel finding.
+We would like to underline two related points.
+First, it is specific to the regime where the $\fr$--risk is bounded away from $0$ (otherwise the lower bound in \eqref{equ:FNRminimax} is trivial); in regimes with fairly strong signals, such as ones studied in Section \ref{sec:fast}, both FDR and FNR typically vary on the same level.
+Second, it qualitatively explains results in Section \ref{sec:orisk}, where we will show that the sharp minimax constant for the normalised classification risk is the same as for the $\fr$--risk.
+Indeed, both risks have the same type II--error risk (equal to the FNR).

-An interesting consequence of Theorem~\ref{thm-notrade} is that no sparsity preserving procedure can ``trade'' some loss in $\FDR$ for some improvement of the $\FNR$ while still staying close to the optimal risk: if its FDR is equal to $\alpha\in (0,1)$ asymptotically (such as the standard BH procedure for a fixed level $\alpha$), it must miss the sharp combined risk $\fr$ over $\Theta_b$ by at least an additive factor $\alpha$.
+A straightforward but interesting consequence of Theorem~\ref{thm-notrade} is that no sparsity preserving procedure can ``trade'' some loss in $\FDR$ for some improvement of the $\FNR$ while still staying close to the optimal risk: if its FDR is equal to $\alpha\in (0,1)$ asymptotically (such as the standard BH procedure for a fixed level $\alpha$), it must miss the sharp combined risk $\fr$ over $\Theta_b$ by at least an additive factor $\alpha$.
+Another (surprising) consequence of Theorem~\ref{thm-notrade} for `top-$K$' procedures is given in Section \ref{sec:adaptr}, see Corollary \ref{cor-topsub}.

 \begin{corollary} In the setting of Theorem~\ref{thm-notrade}, for some $\alpha \in(0,1)$ and $b\in\RR$, let $\vphi_\alpha$ be any sparsity preserving procedure $\vphi_\alpha \in \mathcal{S}_{B}(\Theta_b)$ such that $\varliminf_{n} \inf_{\te\in\Theta_b}\FDR(\te,\vphi_\alpha) \geq \alpha>0$.
 Then $\vphi_\alpha$ must miss the asymptotically minimax combined risk by at least $\alpha$, that is,